 The Future of Government 2030+: A Citizen Centric Perspective on New Governance Models, is a project led by the EU Policy Lab of the Joint Research Centre in collaboration with Directorate-General Communications Networks, Content and Technology.
 The aim of the project is to better understand the changing relationships among citizens, businesses and governments and to envision and discuss alternative scenarios and government models with a wider group of stakeholders.

 LCC was one of six European design schools selected to work on creative speculations and out of the box thinking on possible alternative models of government.
-LCC’s MA Service Experience Design and Innovation course brought expertise in speculative design, service design, design for policy, strategic design, social design and communication design.
+LCC’s MA Service Design course brought expertise in speculative design, service design, design for policy, strategic design, social design and communication design.